neontribe/safeguarding/neontribe-safeguarding-policy.md

 # Safeguarding Children and Young People Policy Statement

-## Why do we have a Safeguarding Policy Statement
+## Why do we have a Safeguarding Policy Statement?

 Neontribe works with children and families as part of its activities.
 This includes running learning activities that introduce people to coding and other work we do; creating software that children and young people may use; hosting work experience placements and carrying out user research.